Landscape Architecture Photography

 - Time of year – Different plants bloom at different times.
 By and large, to showcase your work, the photos should be taken when the foliage is at it’s peak bloom.

-Composition for landscape architecture
+Composition for landscape architecture photography

 - Perspective – drone, low to the ground, eye-level Interest can be created by varying the position of the camera with respect to the subject.
 Try shooting from a birds-eye view, towering over the subject and use leading lines to create interest.

 - Sometimes use people in the image – Incorporating people into the landscape will communicate the usage and scale of the space.
-Be sure that the people are dressed appropriately for the environment (e.g., business professional for a business park or corporate environment).
+Be sure that the people dress appropriately for the environment (e.g., business professional for a business park or corporate environment).
 While it is always best to use professional models, a well groomed stand-in can work if the situation warrants it.

-Other considerations for landscape architecture
+Other considerations for your outdoor project

 - Image size – bold, full page images will display the fine details of your work and create the appropriate impact to impress your audience.
 Ask the photographer to provide you with photos at a high resolution.
 These will increase the marketability of your landscape architecture projects.